Election season is officially underway as ballots go out

-Mail-in ballots start going out to voters this week as the run-up to the mid-term elections enters its final stretch.
+Mail-in ballots went out to voters earlier this week as the run-up to the mid-term elections enters its final stretch.

 As of Friday, 369,272 people were registered to vote in Kern County, up more than 5,000 from registration numbers ahead of the June primaries.
 Of those, 35 percent (131,118) are registered as Republicans, 34 percent (124,253) as Democrats, 26 percent (94,354) have no party preference and the remaining 5 percent (19,547) are registered with other minor parties.